marti-1/financial_crashes/DOTCOM.md

 ### Money moves into technology and financial issues on economic optimism

 > NEW YORK (CNNfn) - A technology stock rally sent the Nasdaq composite index to its highest levels in six weeks Tuesday as forward-looking investors bet the economy will improve this year.

+> Fueling that hangover, the nation's manufacturing sector showed surprising weakness last month, a trade group reported, in the latest sign that a record economic expansion has lost steam.

 **4Q profits flex muscle**